Ancient China in Context

 In contrast to the Confucians, who had inherited a vertical, one-way, duty-based ethic, Mwodz advocated a lateral ethic, with reciprocal relations, based ultimately on mutual advantage.
 It is essentially a trader's ethic, and it has been suggested that Mwodz came from the commercial sector of society, a sector which had scarcely existed before his time, but which in the early 04th century had begun to achieve its own distinct position in the scheme of things.
 Not only were Mician ideas carried elsewhere by trade, but they may well have grown out of the conditions of trade; that is, of mutually beneficial human interaction.

 The ideals of the Micians did not entirely survive their eventual success in winning a place among the governing elite.
-They compromised on war (wars for a good purpose were allowed), they fell in line on subordination (the wishes of the superior, not the convictions of the inferior, would henceforth govern), and they got involved with Confucian style textualization: their expanding list of basic doctrines, which was on its way to eleven, was cut back to ten, for the sake of better cosmological symbolism.
+They compromised on war (wars for a good purpose were allowed), they fell in line on subordination (the wishes of the superior, not the convictions of the inferior, would henceforth govern), and they got involved with Confucian-style textualization: their expanding list of basic doctrines, which was on its way to eleven, was cut back to ten, for the sake of better cosmological symbolism.

 To the governments of the time the Micians contributed several notable new tools.
 One was the art of city defense, which they developed (by taking over an earlier, independent firm of specialists): a type of warfare meant to stalemate the other type of warfare, of which at heart they still disapproved.
 They were trying to stop the unification process in its tracks, and make the multi-state system permanently viable.
 In this they failed, though their efforts may have delayed unification by as much as twenty years.

 The Mician movement is among the most interesting, and least predictable, features of the Chinese classical period.
 The Mician plan for a state without war goes farther in this direction than any ancient theorist, and many modern ones.
-Mician savagery in debate with rival schools is without equal save in the more sardonic parables of the Jwangdz.
+Mician persistence in debate with rival schools is without equal save in the more sardonic parables of the Jwangdz.
 The Mician acceptance of war, and their continuing opposition to war not only in words but on the battlefield, present dilemmas which will be poignantly familiar to many in our own time.
-No account of ancient thought is complete without them, and any responsible critique of modern life could do worse than to take note of them.
+No account of ancient thought is complete without them, and a responsible critique of modern life could do worse than to take note of them.
 Chinese characters have been provided for the convenience of Sinological students.

 For the military tradition as such, see Arts of War.
 For an overview of the entire classical period, which puts warfare and the antiwar movement in the larger context of state modernization, see the The Emergence of China.